ThemeFuse/Unyson-Documentation/extension/social/index.rst

 Social
 ======

-This extension grouping in one place settings that need to be to work with social networks.
+This extension groups in one place all the settings that need to work with social networks.

 .. contents::
     :local: